jawnyawns/composure/README.md

 - Add info page (donations, ads, etc)
 - error handling
 - A manifest file should always be served under the correct media type of text/cache-manifest.
 If the media type is not set, then AppCache will not work. (go)[http://www.sitepoint.com/common-pitfalls-avoid-using-html5-application-cache/]

-## Bugs *in order of importance*
-- ff glitch, left align with pseudo elements
-- height of cursor in text area changes when return is hit
-- when holding enter with text above and below
-- safari scrolling menu is glitchy
-- safari wanring before reloading doesnt work
-- ie9 doesnt support js defer well, only defer if not in ie
-- jquery not caching? - appcache in general haha

 ## To Test